 Step 3: Each satellite targets a distinct sub-intent

-- Has a target keyword different from the pillar's
+- Have a primary keyword different from the pillar's

-- Answers a sub-question the pillar mentions briefly
+- Answer a sub-question the pillar only mentions in passing

-- Links back to the pillar via descriptive anchor text
+- Link back to the pillar via descriptive, keyword-rich anchor text

-- Links forward to 2-3 other satellites where naturally relevant
+- Link forward to 2-3 sibling satellites where naturally relevant

 Step 4: Pillar links forward to every satellite